-Halloween is over and the holiday shopping season — don’t fool yourself…it starts way before Thanksgiving — is underway.
 One of the items making a comeback since the recession has been the concept of layaway.
-If you are considering making larger purchases for the holidays, layaway can help you avoid the costs associated with putting your big ticket items on a credit card.
+If you are considering making a large purchase, layaway can help you avoid the costs associated with putting your big-ticket items on a credit card.
 You still get the benefit of small, manageable payments, but without the element of borrowing.

 With a layaway plan, though, you don’t actually get to bring the items home until you make your last payment.
 If you want to bring your purchases home immediately, you will need to use a credit card, or get some sort of financing deal.
 As long as you make your payments as agreed, you will get your items, and you won’t have to pay interest.